wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

 ## Task 1: Create a resource group in Azure

-In this task, we will walk through the steps to obtain a trial Azure subscription to utilize Azure Data factory and Data Lake in Microsoft Cloud for FSI.
+In this task, you'll obtain a trial Azure subscription to utilize Azure Data factory and Data Lake in Microsoft Cloud for FSI.

-1. Use an In-private or Incognito window and go to the [Microsoft Azure portal](https://portal.azure.com/?azure-portal=true) and sign in with the new credentials obtained while creating a new tenant in the earlier tasks and then select the **Start** button.
+1. Using a InPrivate or Incognito window go to the [Microsoft Azure portal](https://portal.azure.com/?azure-portal=true) and sign in with the new credentials obtained while creating a new tenant in the earlier tasks and then select the **Start** button.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal login.](../media/azure-portal.png)](../media/azure-portal.png#lightbox)

-1. It will open the Azure free trial page in a new tab page in the browser.
+1. This opens the Azure free trial page in a new tab in the browser.
 Select **Start free**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal free trial.](../media/azure-start-free.png)](../media/azure-start-free.png#lightbox)

-1. The details entered while creating the new tenant in the earlier tasks will be auto populated on the sign-up screen.
-Verify the profile details, provide the phone number, and validate it either by Text or call, accept the customer agreement and select the **Next** button.
+1. The details you entered when you created the new tenant are auto populated on the sign-up page.
+Verify the profile details, and provide the phone number and validate it either using **Text** or **call**.
+Accept the customer agreement and select  **Next**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal personal details registration.](../media/azure-personal-data.png)](../media/azure-personal-data.png#lightbox)

-1. Provide your credit card details and select **Sign up**.
+1. Enter your credit card details and select **Sign up**.

     > [!NOTE]
     > A credit card is only required to verify your identity.
-You will not be charged unless you upgrade your subscription.
-Please read the following Microsoft Docs to understand how to avoid charges with your [Azure free account](//azure/cost-management-billing/manage/avoid-charges-free-account/)
+You'll not be charged unless you upgrade your subscription.
+You must read the following Microsoft Docs to understand how to avoid charges with your [Azure free account.](//azure/cost-management-billing/manage/avoid-charges-free-account/)

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal credit card registration.](../media/azure-credit-card.png)](../media/azure-credit-card.png#lightbox)